ociswap/radix-event-stream/README.md

 ### Step 2: Define a global state.

 This will be mutably shared with every transaction handler.
-If you need to share this data with other pieces of code you may choose to store items wrapped in Rc, RefCell, Arc, Mutex, etc.
+If you need to share this data with other pieces of code you may choose to store items wrapped in Arc, Mutex, etc.

 ```rust
 struct State {